nicholas-holmes-web/nick-holmes/image-archive.md

 Images are drawn from a mixture of **published local press**, **official ceremonies**, and **private contemporaneous photographs**, and are presented here for historical and family reference.

+*This image archive will continue to grow as additional photographs are identified and digitised.*

 ---

 ## Education & youth